Marinated Cucumbers, Onions, and Tomatoes

 Instructions

-• Combine the veggies in a large bowl or jar.
+• Prepare the cucumbers, tomatoes, and onions.
+Place them in a large bowl or mason jar.

-• Pour the marinade over the vegetables and gently toss to coat.
+• Pour the marinade over the vegetables and toss well to coat.

-• Cover and refrigerate for at least 1 hour before serving, ideally up to 4 hours.
+• Cover and refrigerate for at least 2 hours (or overnight) to marinate.

 Notes